CodeReviewDAO/dxd_codereview/Reviews/327 - Casper C++ SDK/Final/README.md

 Unit tests should be fixed.
 In its current state, they fail.
 Hard coded paths should be removed and user should not have to manually add these in the source code themselves.

+Since this is the final milestone, it should cover the general expectations of the project.
+The project needs to have multiplatform support but in its current state, only builds on Linux are supported.

-Reviewer recommends that this submission should fail code review, because some unit tests fail.
+Reviewer recommends that this submission should fail code review because of these reasons.

 # Recommendation